Year of Publication

 Digital Object Identifier (DOI)

 Whitfield, Sarah, "TEACHING PEER TUTORS TO USE A SIMULTANEOUS PROMPTING PROCEDURE TO TEACH SALES TAX COMPUTATION TO SECONDARY STUDENTS WITH MILD AND MODERATE DISABILITIES" (2016).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 26.